trackmania-rl/tmrl/readme/tuto_library.md

 ```

-In fact, the `MemoryDataloading` class leaves the whole storing and sampling procedures to your discretion.
+In fact, the `TorchMemory` class leaves the whole storing and sampling procedures to your discretion.
 This is because, when using `tmrl`, you may want to do exotic things such as storing samples on your hard drive (if they contain images for instance).
 If you have implemented a sample compressor for the `RolloutWorker` (as we have done earlier in this tutorial), you will also need to implement a decompression scheme.
 This decompression may happen either in `append_buffer()` (if you privilege sampling speed) or in `get_transition()` (if you privilege memory usage).